Guide to Database DevOps

 The ultimate goal is to build applications that collect data on business, application, database, and infrastructure.
 For database DevOps, Liquibase collects detailed information about every database deployment it performs and automatically logs it to a centralized database, eliminating the human error inherent in manual entry.

-Liquibase Enterprise customers get easy on-demand access to database deployment information with a database deployment management console, making it easy to keep tabs on the deployment results.
-Stakeholders across the enterprise are able to quickly see the status of any database changes, errors, warnings, and rules violations.
+Liquibase Pro users get deployment and DevOps metrics within their analytics dashboard thanks to database observability, including pipeline analytics and change operation monitoring, making it easy to keep tabs on the deployment results and continuously optimize the workflow.
+Stakeholders across the organization are able to quickly see the status of any database changes, errors, warnings, and rule violations.

 Summary